SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-30-evaluating-startups.md

 The second reflects a little less favorably, but is understandable.
 Recruiting smart people is really, *really* hard.
 I know this, because I spent several months in early 2015 searching for Employee #1 for my nascent, pre-seed venture, [LinkMeUp](http://www.linkmeupmessenger.com/).
 I set up shop at a startup career fair at Princeton, posted in college and hackathon Facebook groups, and even upgraded to LinkedIn Premium, where I sent many an unsolicited message to undergrads in my extended network.
 I interviewed several candidates for an Android engineering role, some of whom I turned down and several others more who turned *me* down.

 Moral of the story: it's hard to convince people to turn down offers at Google, Facebook, Uber, Airbnb, etc. to come work for your shitty company that might fail.
 But that is exactly the task of a great founding team.
-They must be accomplished and inspiring enough that smart people want to work for them, and clear enough in their articulation of the company's vision to convince smart people that the impossible might actually be possible.
+They must be accomplished and inspiring enough that smart people want to work for them,[^6] and clear enough in their articulation of the company's vision to convince smart people that they have a shot at success.

 The one thing that distinguishes students at top schools is that they tend to have the most options for what to do in the future, and often the highest opportunity cost for picking any one thing.
-So if you can convince Harvard grads to join your company, you are either really good at creating hype, or are genuinely offering them an amazing opportunity.[^6]
+So if you can convince Harvard grads to join your company, you are either really good at creating hype, or are genuinely offering them an amazing opportunity.

+Note that I'm definitely not suggesting that great early employees come only from top schools, or that all (or even most) students at top schools would make great early employees.
+Both of those statements are patently false.
+What I *am* saying is this: being able to recruit from top schools, or from top companies (e.g. ex-Google or ex-Facebook employees), is a decent signal that a company prioritizes hiring very strong people, and is successful at it.

+Why do I use credentials like past school and company affiliation to judge that?
+Mostly for efficiency reasons.
+Looking up each employee's open source contribution history seems like overkill, and incidentally, would only work for technical recruits.
+That level of due diligence is completely warranted for the founders of a company (i.e. picking a startup just because the founders went to Stanford is a terrible idea), but may not be neccessary for getting a sense for the backgrounds of the early employees.

+Of course, please take my advice with a grain of salt.
+There are people with a lot more experience than me who would disagree with me on this point.

 #### Investor pedigree